 Blogging under the name SciBabe, Yvette d’Entremont defends toxic chemicals in food products and promotes pesticides as safe.
 She has received funding and honoraria from a variety of companies and industry groups.

 In 2017, the artificial sweetener company SPLENDA hired SciBabe to “debunk junk science” in defense of their product.
 SciBabe has been a featured speaker at various chemical and food industry-sponsored events such as the 2017 Atlantic Farm Women conference sponsored by CropLife and Monsanto, the 2015 Suppliers Showcase where her luncheon talk was sponsored by DuPont, and the 2016 CropLife America annual meeting where her keynote speech was sponsored by Monsanto.
-According to the disclosures reported for a 2017 webinar, d’Entremont serves as a consultant to SPLENDA and has received honoraria from, among others, Flavor Producers, Florida Dairy Farmers, CropLife, the American Soybean Association and the CA Beet Growers.
+According to the disclosures reported for a 2017 webinar, d’Entremont served as a band consultant to the artificial sweetener company SPLENDA and she has received honoraria from, among others, Flavor Producers, Florida Dairy Farmers, CropLife, the American Soybean Association and the CA Beet Growers.

 In interviews, SciBabe frequently cites her former job in a pesticide lab as the basis for her knowledge about pesticide safety.